Whoever said real men don’t eat quiche hasn’t tried this crustless quiche recipe!

 Crustless quiche is exactly what it sounds like — the delicious, cheesy, meaty quiche filling, without the crust!
 While means less carbs, less work, and more of the good stuff.

-The one important note to make about crustless quiche, is that you can’t use a tart or quiche pan to make it — the bottom of traditional quiche pans aren’t attached, and this crustless quiche has no crust to hold the ingredients together.
-So save yourself a giant mess and use a pie pan or casserole dish when baking this crustless quiche!
+The one important note to make about crustless quiche, is that you can’t use a tart or quiche pan to make it — the bottom of traditional quiche pans aren’t attached, and this quiche has no crust to hold the ingredients together.
+So save yourself a giant mess and use a pie pan or casserole dish when baking this quiche!

-Since I stick to low carb recipes, I used heavy cream in this crustless quiche.
+Since I stick to low carb recipes, I used heavy cream in this quiche.
 If low carb isn’t your goal, swap this for regular milk!

 Crustless Quiche Recipes Swaps